txopen/histoc/paper/paper.md

 ## Bug reports and contributions

-Reports on any bug encountered or any request for a new feature, are welcomed with a minimal reproducible example of your R code through the link package website [report a bug](https://github.com/txopen/histoc/issues), available at the package website [@histoc]
+Reports on any bug encountered or any request for a new feature, are welcomed with a minimal reproducible example of your R code through the link package website [report a bug](https://github.com/txopen/histoc/issues), available at the package website [@histoc].

 # Funding